jbostoen/itop-jb-action-rest/readme.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/jbostoen)
 🍻 ☕

+Need assistance with iTop or one of its extensions?
+Need custom development?
+Please get in touch to discuss the terms: **jbostoen.itop@outlook.com**

 ## What?
-Adds a REST action, to which you can link a trigger
+Adds a REST action, to which you can link a trigger.
+A conceptual extension.
+Get in touch to discuss integrations with other software.

 ## Cookbook